pittyh6/2-12Mths-WebDevelopmentStudy-2022-2023/WDS-22_NPM-1_NPM_Crash_Course/README.md

             * node index.js
     * dev dependencies -> only going to be used in development and for dev not in production
         * install
-            * npm install --save-dev nameModuke namePlugins
+            * npm install --save-dev nameModule namePlugins
                 * npm instal --save-dev gulp gulp-sass
     * Dependencies -> after clone the projects
         * because you install with --save